yuyang-zhong/EEG-Neural/README.md

 Data retrieved from Zenodo, https://zenodo.org/record/2536267, licenced under CC0 (No Rights Reserved).

+### Files Suppressed
+Contents of the raw datafiles, as well as the cleaned up data from `notebooks/data_cleaning.ipynb` named `final_data.csv`, are suppressed from git commits due to their large file sizes.
+You can attain the raw data using links above, and the claned-up data by running the data cleaning notebook.

 ### Issues
 If you run into problems or bugs, please let me know by [creating an issue](https://github.com/yuyang-zhong/EEG-Neural/issues/new) in this repository.